basho/basho_docs/content/riak/ts/1.4.0/using/security/user-management.md

-You may also assign users characteristics beyond those listed above, such as listing email addresses or other information, but those values will carry no special significance for Riak.
+You may also assign users characteristics beyond those listed above, such as listing email addresses or other information, but those values will carry no special significance for Riak TS.

 {{% note %}}
-The `username` is the one user characteristic that cannot be changed once a user has been created.
+The `username` cannot be changed once a user has been created.
 {{% /note %}}

 ## Retrieve a Current User or Group List